Odds & evens

 In one of the sessions, what began as a routine investigation of odd an even numbers turned into a moment of clarity—one of those small mathematical awakenings that makes everyone sit back and say, “Wait… why didn’t anyone show it to me like this before?”

-The lyrics in the song below are based on the teachers’ comments—collected, treasured, and performed through song and animation—evidence of their journey through the puzzling, delightful world of odd and even numbers.
+The lyrics in the song below are based on the teachers’ comments—collected, treasured, and performed through song and animation, as evidence of their journey through the puzzling, delightful world of odd and even numbers.